WNVT: MHz Networks

-The stations' digital signals are multiplexed:

-WNVT

-WNVC

 In 2003, WNVT became digital-only on channel 30 due to the cost of running both analog and digital signals simultaneously in its largely rural coverage area.
-The station dropped MuchMusic in 2003 for the Russian-language programming service "Russian World TV".
+The station dropped MuchMusic USA in 2003 for the Russian-language programming service "Russian World TV".
 The Russian programming was dropped in 2005.

 WNVC signed on its digital signal on channel 57 later in 2004.
 On September 1, 2008, WNVC ceased broadcasting in analog permanently and took its digital signal silent temporarily to relocate to channel 24.
 Rather than continuing with their own programming lineups, the two stations placed a total of eight digital subchannels on their two signals, largely consisting of relays of international satellite channels.
-The lineup expanding to ten on June 12, 2009 and the current twelve on August 1, 2012.
+The lineup expanding to ten on June 12, 2009, and the current twelve on August 1, 2012.
 Both stations changed their virtual channel number to 30, with WNVC broadcasting 30.1 through 30.6 due to its better coverage of the Washington metropolitan area, and WNVT broadcasting 30.7 through 30.12.

 MHz Networks' national multicast channel MHz Worldview was always carried on 30.1.
 The last set of channels included TRT World, CGTN America, CGTN Documentary, Africa Today TV, France 24, CNC World, Arirang, TeleSUR, Deutsche Welle, and Vietnet.
 Previous channels included NHK World, BVN, Al Jazeera English, Blue Ocean Network, SABC News International, NTA, Ethiopian Television, RT America, RT Spanish, VTV4, Euronews, CNC World, and TRT Türk.
 Two months before the end of broadcast operations in Washington, on February 1, 2018, RT America was dropped from WNVC's signal, apparently due to concerns that MHz Networks or CPBC would be required to register under the Foreign Agents Registration Act.

 In 2013, Commonwealth Public Broadcasting Corporation spun off the MHz Networks unit and sold the WNVC and WNVT towers.
 CPBC remained in control of the stations' licenses, and MHz Networks programmed them under contract.